infinum/frontend-handbook/Frontend/Testing.md

 - Acceptance testing
 - And more...

-Remember, what and how should software is tested and by whom depends on your organization, company or team.
+Remember, what and how should software be tested and by whom depends on your organization, company or team.
 For example, Quality Assurance team might do one set of tests instead of you.
 Or maybe you will do all by yourself.